Exhibits

 Explore these exhibits currently on display within our Library system.

-This traveling exhibit will be on display starting in May at the Hart Memorial Library.
-Every month the exhibit will go to different branch locations:
+This exhibit will be on display starting in February at the Hart Memorial Library.
+The exhibit will travel to our different branch locations on the following schedule:

 Art in Public Places